sshantveer/CS648-Modern-FullStack-Assignment-3/README.md

 # CS648-Modern-FullStack-Assignment-3
- Assignment 3 - Getting used to GraphQL
+Getting used to GraphQL
+Simple inventory application with REACT, EXPRESS and GRAPHQL!
+- npm install
+- npm start